ConductorOne/cone/internal/c1api/docs/C1ApiTaskV1TaskServiceCreateRevokeRequest.md

 `func (o *C1ApiTaskV1TaskServiceCreateRevokeRequest) HasExpandMask() bool`

 HasExpandMask returns a boolean if a field has been set.

+### GetIdentityUserId

+`func (o *C1ApiTaskV1TaskServiceCreateRevokeRequest) GetIdentityUserId() string`

+GetIdentityUserId returns the IdentityUserId field if non-nil, zero value otherwise.

+### GetIdentityUserIdOk

+`func (o *C1ApiTaskV1TaskServiceCreateRevokeRequest) GetIdentityUserIdOk() (*string, bool)`

+GetIdentityUserIdOk returns a tuple with the IdentityUserId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIdentityUserId

+`func (o *C1ApiTaskV1TaskServiceCreateRevokeRequest) SetIdentityUserId(v string)`

+SetIdentityUserId sets IdentityUserId field to given value.

+### HasIdentityUserId

+`func (o *C1ApiTaskV1TaskServiceCreateRevokeRequest) HasIdentityUserId() bool`

+HasIdentityUserId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)